willfurnass/sheffield_hpc/referenceinfo/ANSYS/index.rst

 ANSYS Packages Reference Info
 **********************************

-This sub-tree contains ANSYS packages reference information that is pulled into other pages.
+This page provides links to reference information on ANSYS software packages and configuration on the HPC clusters.

 .. toctree::